 I fell in love with Mendoza, the city, and its streets lined with trees and acéquias, the open irrigation channels.
 After a devastating earthquake in 1861, the city was rebuilt with five open squares for escape.
 The largest, Plaza Independencia, is an expansive shady park centered by a fountain.
 I spent hours on the pedestrian street, Sarmiento, which is lined with outdoor cafes and appealing shops.
 There’s no shortage of good restaurants, including 1884, Francis Mallmann’s Mendoza flagship in a 19th-century winery, or Maria Antonieta’s Argentine-Mediterranean cuisine a few blocks away from the Plaza.

-For more Argentina travel inspiration, check out our recommendations for the top 6 things to do while you’re in Mendoza.
-To start planning your journey, contact your Luxury Travel Designer.
+For more Argentina travel inspiration, check out our recommendations for the top 6 things to do while you're in Mendoza.
+Additionally, follow us on Facebook, Instagram, and X. To start planning your own journey to Mendoza, contact your Luxury Travel Designer.

 Dedicated to the experiential style of Ker & Downey travel, QUEST Magazine features eye-opening content that focuses on unforgettable experience, unheard-of destinations, and the very best our world has to offer.
 Each issue is packed with insider information, what's new in the world of travel, and editorial pieces that focus on our global culture, philanthropy, and transformative travel.Read Issue 7